Senior Gear Editor

 Consider the features that are important to you:

 Hoods: Removable or adjustable hoods offer versatility.
 Consider what else you might be wearing.
 If you’re active and want to wear a helmet, you’ll want a larger hood with cinch straps to keep it secure.
-Some hoods come with a faux-fur ruff that some love as a style piece, and others find to be cumbersome and annoying.
-If you fall into the latter category and are considering a winter jacket with a faux-fur ruff, maybe choose a removable one.
+Some hoods like those on the Fjallraven Nuuk or TNF McMurdo come with a (removable) faux-fur ruff that some love as a style piece, and others find to be cumbersome and annoying.
+If you fall into the latter category and are considering a winter jacket with a faux-fur ruff, make sure it’s removable

 Fjallraven Nuuk Parka inside pockets

-Lots of pockets is nice, but the sheer quantity on the Fjallraven Nuuk Parka is borderline too many.
-Photo: Ella Boyd/The Inertia
+Lots of pockets are nice, but the sheer quantity on the Fjallraven Nuuk Parka (13) is almost too many.
+Photo: Ella Boyd//The Inertia

 Pockets: Ample pocket space can keep your hands warm and store essentials.
-Internal pockets can help keep batteries warm in the cold, prolonging the life of your device, camera, and other electronics.
-Some external pockets have a fuzzy or fleece lining that make it much nicer to put your bare hands in for a quick warm-up if needed.
+Internal pockets can help keep batteries warm in the cold, prolonging the life of your cellular device, camera, and other electronics.
+Some external pockets have a fuzzy or fleece lining that makes it much nicer to put your bare hands in for a quick warm-up if needed.
 Interior dump pockets are a great place to stash gloves or a hat when you walk inside.
+This one comes down to personal preference somewhat, and in general, we recommend focusing on the warmth, weight, waterproofing, and other make-or-break features before letting how many pockets your winter jacket has influence your decision.

 The snap closure and storm placket on the Patagonia Stormshadow Parka

-The two-way zipper and snap-placket on the Patagonia Stormshadow Parka adds a ton of versatility.
-Photo: Skyler Fitzmaurice/The Inertia
+The two-way zipper and snap-placket on the Patagonia Stormshadow Parka add a ton of versatility.
+Photo: Skyler Fitzmaurice//The Inertia

 Plackets/Storm Flaps: consider features like storm flaps (also called a “placket”) to block wind and weather.
-Some options here forego the placket in favor of a waterproof/storm-ready zipper design to reduce bulk.
+Some options here forego the placket in favor of a waterproof/storm-ready zipper design to reduce bulk like the Paka Apu Parka.
 However, we’re big fans of the placket design, especially plackets that secure with snaps instead of velcro, and especially on longer jackets.
 Snap plackets let you quickly secure the front of the jacket without having to do up the zipper if you’re in a rush.
-Velcro plackets, while a bit more convenient, are usually not secure enough to hold the front of the jacket together by themselves, and can sometimes become a nuisance if exposed to softer materials like a wool sweater that the velcro hooks can latch onto.
+Velcro packets, like on the TNF McMurdo while a bit more convenient, are usually not secure enough to hold the front of the jacket together by themselves, and can sometimes become a nuisance if exposed to softer materials like a wool sweater the velcro hooks can latch onto.

 Style

-Your winter jacket should reflect your personal style, whether it’s a sleek, minimalist design or a bold, eye-catching color.
+Your winter jacket should reflect your personal style, whether it’s a sleek, minimalist design like the Jackson Glacier or a bold, eye-catching color like those available with the Mountain Hardwear Nevadan Parka.
 Consider how the jacket will pair with your existing winter wardrobe.
-Also consider if you prefer a tighter or looser fit, and what you plan to wear underneath.
-If you opt for baggy, remember that the more air that’s between your body and the jacket will affect the insulating properties.
+Also, consider if you prefer a tighter or looser fit, and what you plan to wear underneath.
+If you opt for baggy, remember that the more air that’s between your body and the jacket will affect the insulating properties and reduce overall warmth.

 Beverage pockets MHW Nevadan Parka